-The IDP preparation process included four phases as shown in Figure 1.1 below.
+The IDP preparation process included four phases as shown below.

 Each phase included engagement with each municipality's Council and Administration.
 A Steering Committee consisting of two Councillors and CAO or designate from the County and Town was established to oversee preparation of the IDP, review and discuss issues, gather feedback, and make refinements.